 What’s more, 77% of placed applicants were placed at their favoured university when they went through Clearing in 2019.
 By changing their course, they succeeded in attending their first-choice location.

 Clearing can be stressful if places on courses are snapped up quickly, and there’s no guarantee you can find a place at your desired university, but there’s still a good chance you’ll be headed to higher education that year, whether that’s on a different course at your desired university, your chosen course at a different uni, or a completely fresh start with a brand new university and course.

 It’s important is not to choose anything out of sheer panic during Clearing.
 Take the time you need to evaluate your choices – you can always take a year out to gain experience and reapply the next year.

 If you don’t manage to find the right place for you this application cycle, or you think you could bulk your resume with experience or boost your grades for a stronger application, it might be worth reapplying for next year’s entry.
 Here are some ideas to make the most of your time out:

-- Online Courses – Ready your entry into further education and build on your subject knowledge with subject-specific courses, like those Oxford Scholastica offer, covering a range of subjects from Law to Engineering.
+Ready your entry into further education and build on your subject knowledge with subject-specific courses, like those Oxford Scholastica offer, covering a range of subjects from Law Summer School to Engineering Summer School.
+There are many benefits of summer school to consider.
 Attending online courses that go beyond the curriculum demonstrates to universities that you’re passionate about your subject and willing to dedicate time to better your skills.